 - Inventory - if your society owns any property, this must be signed by either the President, Treasurer or Secretary

-- Handover Form (at the end of the year) – must be signed by the current and newly elected Presidents
+- Handover Checklist (at the end of the year) – must be signed by the newly elected Presidents and Secretaries

 You may also be asked to complete other forms when you are holding events or specific activities.
-We will try to create a complete list of these below:
+We will try to maintain a complete list of these below:

 - Events on Squares Form - if you are doing something on Square 3 that involves music or something out-of the-ordinary, or if you want to use one of the other squares on campus, then you will need to fill in this form and bring it to the SU Societies Office for signing.
 (Either one or three weeks' notice will be required, depending on your event.)